Understanding the Donation Process

 - blinking response when the eye is touched

-- eye movement response when ice cold water is put into the ear canal
+- eye movement when ice cold water is put into the ear canal

-- cough or gag reaction when the back of the throat is touched
+- gag reaction when the back of the throat is touched

-- ability to breathe when the person is disconnected from the ventilator.
+- ability to breathe when the ventilator is temporarily disconnected.

-There are times when the patient's injuries mean that they are not able to have all of these clinical brain death tests done.
-For example, severe facial injuries may restrict access to the eyes or ears.
-In these circumstances, medical imaging tests are done to check if there is any blood flow to the brain.
-These may include tests like a dye test of the blood vessels in the brain (a cerebral angiogram or cerebral perfusion scan).
-The hospital staff will provide further information if these tests are necessary.
+There are times when the person’s injury or illness means that clinical brain death testing cannot be done.
+For example, facial injuries may limit examination of the eyes or ears.
+In these circumstances medical imaging tests are done to determine if there is any blood flow to the brain (a cerebral angiogram or cerebral perfusion scan).
+The hospital staff will provide further information if such a test is necessary.

 What happens after brain death has been confirmed?

-Once brain death has been confirmed, the patient will remain connected to the ventilator while members of the medical team speak with the person's family about the next steps.
-These will include the person's end-of-life wishes, the opportunity for organ and tissue donation and timing of removing the ventilator.
+Once brain death has been confirmed, the person will remain connected to the ventilator while members of the healthcare team speak with the person’s family about the next steps.
+These will include the person’s end-of-life wishes, the opportunity for organ and tissue donation and timing of removing the ventilator.

 If the family supports donation, everything possible will be done to make sure those wishes are fulfilled.
 Timeframes can vary as every circumstance is different.
-It can take up to 24 hours for the necessary arrangements for donation to be made.
-The person will remain connected to the ventilator during this time to keep blood and oxygen circulating to the organs.
-In some cases medications are necessary to ensure organs remain suitable for donation.
-If it becomes clear that organs are no longer suitable for donation, donation of eye, heart, bone and skin tissues may still be possible.
+It can take an extended period of time for the necessary arrangements for donation to be made.
+The person will remain connected to the ventilator and medications provided to support the blood pressure and keep oxygen circulating to the organs.
+Increased medical activity may be seen around the person, due to further tests such as chest X-rays.
+If it becomes clear that organs are not suitable for donation, the senior next of kin will be notified and it may still be possible for the donation of tissue including eye, heart, bone and skin to occur.

-When the arrangements for donation have been made, the person will be moved to the operating theatre for the organ retrieval surgery.
+When the arrangements for donation have been made, the person will be moved to the operating theatre for the organ and tissue retrieval surgery.
 The ventilator will be removed during the operation.

-Care and respect are always maintained during the end of life process, irrespective of whether or not donation proceeds.
+Care, dignity and respect are always maintained during end of life care, whether or not donation proceeds.

 Understanding circulatory death

-What happens after the doctors believe the patient's heart is going to stop beating?
+What happens after the doctors believe the person's heart is going to stop beating?

-If the doctors expect that the person will stop breathing and die within 90 minutes of taking away the ventilator, there may be the opportunity for organ and tissue donation.
+If the doctors expect that the person will stop breathing and circulatory death will occur a short time after taking away the ventilator and any other life supports, there may be the opportunity for organ and tissue donation.

-If the family supports donation, everything possible will be done to make sure those wishes are fulfilled.
-However, it can be very difficult to predict the exact time it will take for a person to die following removal of the ventilator and other drugs that may be supporting them.
-Some patients die within 10 or 20 minutes, and donation may be possible.
-Others may not die until some hours later.
-If this occurs, organ donation will no longer be possible but donation of eye, heart, bone and skin tissues may still be possible.
+If the person and family supports donation, everything possible will be done to make sure those wishes are fulfilled.
+It can be very difficult to predict the exact time it will take for a person to die following removal of the ventilator and other life supports.
+Some people die within an hour or so and donation may be possible.
+Others may not die until many hours later.
+If this occurs, organ donation will no longer be possible but donation of tissues may still be possible.
+If death does occur soon after removing life supports, the person will need to be moved quickly to the operating theatre so that the organ retrieval surgery can occur before the organs become damaged.

-Care and respect is always maintained during the end of life process, irrespective of whether or not donation proceeds.
+Care, dignity and respect are always maintained during end of life care irrespective of whether or not donation proceeds.

 The donation process